TheSubtleArtist/MyHackMe/investigating-windows.md

 ## Whats the version and year of the windows machine?

 ### GUI

+Systme information is quickly and easily available through the properties window of "This PC'.
 ![Selecting Properties](assets/investigate-windows-00.png)
 ![System Information Window](assets/investigate-windows-01.png)

 ### Powershell

+A basic powershell query reveals significant information.
+A visual search can reveal the information.
 `:> Get-ComputerInfo`
 ![Powershell Computer Info](assets/investigate-windows-02.png)

+Users can add "Select-Object" and the name of the field to quickly refine the search to something more useful.
 `:> Get-ComputerInfo | Select-Object WindowsProductName`
 ![Powershell Computer Info](assets/investigate-windows-03.png)